cloudnative-pg/cloudnative-pg/docs/src/api_reference.md

 `instances` | The number of replicas we want                                                                                                               - *mandatory*  | int32
 `template ` | The template of the Pod to be created                                                                                                        | [*PodTemplateSpec](#PodTemplateSpec)
 `pgbouncer` | The PgBouncer configuration                                                                                                                  - *mandatory*  | [*PgBouncerSpec](#PgBouncerSpec)
+`strategy ` | The deployment strategy for pgbouncer rolling update                                                                                         | *v1.DeploymentStrategy

 <a id='PoolerStatus'></a>